 (Edited by Joby Puthuparampil Johnson)

-Dabur India Ltd. is engaged in manufacturing consumer products.
+Dabur India Ltd. is a manufacturer and supplier of consumer products.
 It offers health care products (including supplements, digestives and over-the-counter health care products), personal care products (including hair care, oral care and skin care products), food products (including fruit juices and drinks), home care products, consumer health- ethical products, professional range (including fairness, facial and bleach products) and guar gum products.
-The firm products include dabur chyawanprash, chyawan shakti, chyawan junior, glucose D, honey, hajmola candy, pudinhara, hingoli, laltail and janmaghunti.
 The company was founded in 1884 and is based in Ghaziabad, Uttar Pradesh with additional offices in Delhi and global offices in Dubai, Egypt, Bangladesh, Nigeria, London, United States and Nepal.